 Ecological and Water Resources is one of seven divisions within the Department of Natural Resources.
 Programs in the division are organized into four sections:

-- Conservation Assistance and Regulation: Water Regulation, Land Use and Floodplain Management, Environmental Review, and Dam Safety
+- Conservation Assistance and Regulation: Environmental Review, Land Use, Dam Safety and Permits, Water Regulation

-- Inventory, Monitoring and Analysis: Water Monitoring and Research, Stream Habitats, Clean Water Coordination and Collaboration, and Climatology
+- Inventory, Monitoring and Analysis: Hydrogeology/Groundwater, Lake Ecology, River Ecology, Water Monitoring and Surveys

 - Strategic Information Systems: Business Operations, Communications and Planning, and Information Technology

 Ecological and Water Resources has more than 400 staff and 38 distinct programs, creating a diverse and skilled professional workforce.